engeir/hack-md-notes/devonv_verify.md

 ## Adding noise

-Adding some noise to the forcing and the temperature from convolution in fig.\ (4);
+Adding some noise to the forcing and the temperature from convolution in fig. (4);
-still too little noise on the forcing compared to the ogiginal in fig.\ (1):
+still too little noise on the forcing compared to the original in fig. (1):

 ![Additive noise to F and T in fig.\ (4)](https://raw.githubusercontent.com/engeir/state-of-art-volcanoes-in-climate/636abd85af0142d8f162aaa1636f567f5c020ede/pic/add_noise.png?token=GHSAT0AAAAAABWTVV7LDDS2QX63SDIBJ4JMYWQLY2A "Additive noise to F and T in fig. (4)")